Parsa-Rajabi/CIS145/docs/labs.md

 4. Find the respective lab
 5. Submit your screenshot before the deadline

-**Reminder:** All course elements (inlcuding but limited to) assignments, quizzes, weekly activities and exams are required to be submitted or completed by the specified due dates.
-Inability to adhere to these deadlines will lead to a score of zero, unless exceptional situations are considered on an individual basis, subject to the approval of the instructor and supported by legitimate documentation.
+> [!INFO]
+> **Reminder:** Labs and assignments can be submitted up to 24 hours after the due date with a `25% penalty`.
+After 24 hours, the submission will not be accepted and a score of zero will be recorded.

 ## Get Started - Join Khan Academy

 In order to get access to the labs, you will need to create an account on Khan Academy's platform.
 Follow the instructions below to sign up:

-- Join the CIS 145 Khan Academy's classroom using [this link](https://www.khanacademy.org/join/9CAZFEXJ)
+- Join the CIS 145 Khan Academy's classroom using [this link](https://www.khanacademy.org/join/57W5XQKA)
-   - If you get prompted, enter `9CAZFEXJ` as the class code to join CIS 145 Summer 2024
+   - If you get prompted, enter `57W5XQKA` as the class code to join CIS 145 Spring 2025
    - **You must use your `@student.ufv.ca` email account to sign up**

 ## Step by step instructions to sign up for Khan Academy: